BDC Hamburger Icon

 TipBottom line

-Collect survey data online or via email or text to gather opinions and better understand a specific demographic.
+Collect survey data online, via email and text to gather opinions and better understand a specific demographic.

 6. Personalize your marketing to improve ROI.

 Nobody wants to feel like one of many.
 Today’s consumers expect companies to know what they want and present excellent deals.
-According to recent data from Cheetah Digital and Econsultancy, almost half (49%) of consumers are annoyed when they receive irrelevant content or offers.
+According to data from Marigold Consumer Trends, almost half (49 percent) of consumers are annoyed when they receive irrelevant content or offers.

-Understanding individual customers’ needs and wants is critical, and the easiest way to do this is by using one of the best CRM software solutions.
-CRM software provides insights into customer behavior, such as their purchase history and product page visits.
-You can see if they looked at but didn’t purchase recommended items or if they abandoned their shopping cart.
-You’ll be able to tailor offers to meet their needs and improve sales and customer satisfaction.
+By successfully using personalization to improve ROI, you can build deeper relationships with customers and help keep your marketing costs in line.
+The best CRM software can help by providing insights into customer behavior, such as purchase history and product page visits.
+You can see if they viewed — but didn’t purchase — recommended items or whether they abandoned their shopping cart.
+With this information, you can tailor offers to meet their needs and improve sales and customer satisfaction.

 7. Utilize email marketing to improve your campaign’s ROI.

-While it’s been around a while and isn’t the sexiest marketing strategy, email consistently outperforms other marketing channels.
+While it’s been around a while and isn’t the most exciting marketing strategy, email consistently outperforms other marketing channels.

 Use one of the best email marketing services to streamline email creation, sending and analysis.
 Use email regularly to inform, entertain and sell.
 Email is affordable and effective, giving it a high ROI.
 You can easily automate and personalize emails while making them interactive, driving customers directly to product pages and promotions.